mayuthombre/terraform-modules/README.md

 4. Remove the UniKey belonging to member / maintainer from JSON file
 5. Commit your code changed and raise a PR for review
 6. Track PR comment section for terraform plan.
 If there are any failures, please ensure to fix it before requesting review
-7. Once reviewer approves the PR, terraform will do auto apply and your new team will be created
+7. Once reviewer approves the PR, terraform will do auto apply and remove user from the team

 ## Adding a repository to the team